sta/websocket-sharp/README.md

   };
 ```

-`e` has passed as a `WebSocketSharp.CloseEventArgs`.
+`e` is passed as a `WebSocketSharp.CloseEventArgs` instance.

+If you would like to get the reason for the close, you should access `e.Code` or `e.Reason` property.

-`e.Code` property returns a `ushort` that represents the status code for the close, and `e.Reason` property returns a `string` that represents the reason for the close.
+`e.Code` property returns a `ushort` that represents the status code for the close.

+`e.Reason` property returns a `string` that represents the reason for the close.

 #### Step 4 ####